A CSO's guide to defending against targeted cyber attacks

 This is a problem of weak or useless products, poor internal training and processes within companies, and an unwillingness to standup a well trained internal cyber defense team that operates 7/24.

-Rake Narang: In your opinion and based on your experience, how can we better secure key infrastructure like the utilities industry?
+Info Security PG: In your opinion and based on your experience, how can we better secure key infrastructure like the utilities industry?

 Philip Lieberman: Fine the companies and incarcerate the management if they fail to secure their infrastructure.
 Use cyber-warfare resources to simulate attacks against critical infrastructure and if the utilities refuse to fix their problems, take over their companies as a matter of national defense to implement appropriate controls.
 Force utilities to comply with continuous compliance requirements and prove their controls on a monthly basis to government regulators.